Welcome to SKILLDriver

 The approach and skills were formally documented following very positive reactions to the initial concepts from driver trainers and road safety organisations.

 In 2005, this site was created as an 'online book' to get the material out quickly.
-The untaught skills show drivers how to gain far more control over danger on the road, and greatly reduce crash risk.
+The untaught skills showed drivers how to gain far more control over danger on the road, and greatly reduce crash risk.

 Original website

-2. The Mind Driving book(2005-06 and ongoing)
+2. The Mind Driving book - by Stephen Haley(2005-06 and ongoing)

 Objective:Update the online content and publish as a printed book.